casefabric/guide/docs/TwoApps.md

 ![Image](assets/modelTravel.png)

-We can make sure there are no more incomplete request forms by requiring specific information before it ever is submitted.
+We can make sure there are no more incomplete request forms by requiring specific information before it is submitted.
 We can define an approver role so that once the travel request is created, the appropriate supervisor is notified of the request.
 After approval, the process automatically moves onto the final step and lets the requestor know their request is approved.
 It assigns them a new task to submit their travel expenses after the trip.

 The order of these tasks is important, and Cafienne manages the entire process.
 It delegates tasks to the correct team members since these roles can be clearly defined when designing the model.
-This removes the burden from the requester of figuring out who they should send a request to, remembering where they are in the process, and prevents them from sending it to the wrong team member.
+This removes the burden from the requestor of figuring out who they should send a request to, remembering where they are in the process, and prevents them from sending it to the wrong team member.

 > You can try it yourself once you obtained Cafienne-demo.